Articles of Confederation: Revision and replacement

 In September 1786, delegates from five states met at what became known as the Annapolis Convention to discuss the need for reversing the protectionist interstate trade barriers that each state had erected.
 At its conclusion, delegates voted to invite all states to a larger convention to be held in Philadelphia in 1787.
 The Confederation Congress later endorsed this convention "for the sole and express purpose of revising the Articles of Confederation".
 Although the states' representatives to the Constitutional Convention in Philadelphia were only authorized to amend the Articles, delegates held secret, closed-door sessions and wrote a new constitution.
 The new frame of government gave much more power to the central government, but characterization of the result is disputed.
 The general goal of the authors was to get close to a republic as defined by the philosophers of the Age of Enlightenment, while trying to address the many difficulties of the interstate relationships.
 Historian Forrest McDonald, using the ideas of James Madison from Federalist 39, described the change this way:

 In May 1786, Charles Pinckney of South Carolina proposed that Congress revise the Articles of Confederation.
 Recommended changes included granting Congress power over foreign and domestic commerce, and providing means for Congress to collect money from state treasuries.
 Unanimous approval was necessary to make the alterations, however, and Congress failed to reach a consensus.
-The weakness of the Articles in establishing an effective unifying government was underscored by the threat of internal conflict both within and between the states, especially after Shays' Rebellion threatened to topple the state government of Massachusetts.
+The weakness of the Articles in establishing an effective unifying government was underscored by the threat of internal conflict both within and between the states, especially after Shays's Rebellion threatened to topple the state government of Massachusetts.

 Historian Ralph Ketcham commented on the opinions of Patrick Henry, George Mason, and other Anti-Federalists who were not so eager to give up the local autonomy won by the revolution: